alfonsobries/vue-tailwind-docs/content/installation.md

 For example, maybe you want:

 - That all the button components have the `type="button"` attribute (I do myself change that).
-- Change the default localization settings for a DatePicker.
+- Change the default localization settings for the DatePicker.
-- Make all the alert not `dismissible` by default.
+- Make all the Alert components not `dismissible` by default.
-- Don't allow the Modal to be closed by pressing `ESC` as default.
+- Don't allow the Modal to be closed by pressing the `ESC` key as default.

-You can also override the default values of the props for every component using the same syntax you use for the classes:
+With this library, you can do that and more since you can override the default value of all the `props` for every component.

 So let's try the goal explained above: